Xavier308/AirBnB-clone/README.md

 - README.md: Documentation on the project setup, configuration, and general overview, guiding new developers or users of the application.

+## Integration of Flask-RESTx

+By integrating Flask-RESTx, you're reorganizing how routes and endpoints are handled, moving from Flask's Blueprint system to a more structured approach using namespaces and resources provided by Flask-RESTx.
+This setup provides benefits such as automatic API documentation and better organization for your API endpoints.

+Remember, each of your resource files (like user_routes.py, place_routes.py) will need to be adjusted to define Resource classes and add them to the respective Namespace.
+This approach modularizes your API and takes full advantage of Flask-RESTx’s features.

 ### Pending more information and resources